 Friesach is one of Carinthia's oldest cities.
 It owes its wealth to the nearby mining places for iron and precious metals, to the privilege of coinage ("Friesacher Pfennig") and its geographically favorable location on an old trade route between the Adriatics and Vienna.
 Furthermore, the archbishops of Salzburg, to whose archdiocese the town belonged, patronised the expansion of Friesach to become a residential and administrative centre which also attracted various religious orders to settle in Friesach.
-In the first half of the 13th century, during Friesach's heyday, this surely was a place of supra-regional significance.
+In the first half of the 13th century, during Friesach's heyday, this was therefore a place of supra-regional significance.

-Elevated over the town, on top of mount Petersberg, the Salzburg Archbishops built during the 12th and 13th century monumental, palace-like buildings - Petersberg Castle – of which the larger parts now remain in ruins.
+Elevated over the town, on top of mount Petersberg, the Salzburg Archbishops built during the 12th and 13th century monumental, palace-like buildings - Petersberg Castle – of which the larger parts are now in ruins.
 Most tourist attractions are restricted to the summer months, when the castle museum is open and when, in the so-called 'Burgbau,' traditional handicraft is shown that was once needed to build a castle.
 Also, this is the season for the Friesach open air theatre which stages productions within this imposing scenery.

 The panoramic view from mount Petersberg opens to further nearby ancient weir systems and castles.
 There is a good view to the city, of course, with the city fortification from the 13th century, consisting of an 820m long and 11m high city wall and a moat, through which water from the river Metnitz flows.
 The ancient city gates and 11 out of its 14 defensive towers were demolished in the course of the 19th and 20th century.